 You can submit your information in the next section.
 With that information we can find a date that works for you.
 The average time for a visit is an hour or two.
-And the average cups of food are 4, but they have eaten more before!
-Our prices start at $60 for an hour ($30 per alpaca), the prices are based on location, meaning how far we have to drive to get to you.
+And the average cups of food are 4, but they can eat WAY more!
+Our prices start at $70 for an hour ($35 per alpaca), the prices are based on location, meaning how far we have to drive to get to you, tolls, and gas prices.
 In the next section there's a list with the cities that we have gone to so far.

 WHAT CAN YOU DO DURING THE VISIT?

-We will be bringing Pisco and Chewy in our alpaca-van.
+We will be bringing 2 of our boys in our alpaca-van.
 They hop in and out just like a doggie would.
-We can provide a pet pool for hot days, cups of alpaca food to feed them ($5 each), and leashes so they can walk around safely.
+We can provide a pet pool for hot days, cups of alpaca food to feed them ($5 each), our new coloring book, and leashes so they can walk around safely.
 Depending on the weather we can take them for a short walk around the block, or simply let them loose in a fenced backyard.

 ARE THERE ANY REQUIREMENTS TO RECEIVE A VISIT?